moldyn/HP35/MSM/README.md

         --filename macrostates \  # path tp macrostate trajectory --microfilename microstates  # if this line is neglected, the HS-projection will not be used
     ```
-1. Estimating the waiting time distribution as a function of the lagtime
+1. Estimating the waiting time distribution as a function of the lag time
     ```bash
     python -m msmhelper waiting-time-dist --frames-per-unit 5 --unit ns \  # specify unit --nsteps 100000000 \  # number of steps to propagate MCMC